20 Marketing Tips to Prepare Your Business for Holiday Shopping in 2023

 Shoppers are increasingly spending their money online rather than in person, and holiday shopping is no exception.
-Ecommerce accounted for 25.7% of all retail holiday revenue last year, with online shoppers spending $188.2 billion over the 2021 holiday shopping season, an increase of 32.2% over 2020.
+E-commerce accounted for 25.7% of all retail holiday revenue last year, with online shoppers spending $188.2 billion over the 2022 holiday shopping season, an increase of 32.2% over 2021.

 Being prepared before the shopping season begins will ensure you get as many sales, and as many happy customers, as possible.